Conditions for Convergence of Dynamic Regressor Extension and Mixing Parameter Estimator Using LTI Filters: Main Result

-The proof proceeds along the following basic steps.
+The gist of the proof is to verify, for our DREM scenario, the conditions of Lemma \ref{lem1}, and it proceeds along the following basic steps.
 First, we identify the mapping \eqref{T} of Lemma \ref{lem1} for the LTV system \eqref{ltvkkl}.
-Second, we prove that the mapping is almost injective if and only if the extended regressor matrix $\Phi(t)$ is full-rank.
-Third, we prove that the assumption of $\phi(t)$ being IE guarantees the backward-distinguishability condition of Lemma \ref{lem1}.
+Second, we prove that, if the extended regressor matrix $\Phi(t)$ is full-rank, the mapping is injective selecting the filter parameters outside a zero-Lebesgue measure set.
+Third, we prove that the assumption of $\phi$ being IE guarantees the backward-distinguishability condition in Lemma \ref{lem1}.
 The proof is completed invoking the implication \eqref{ranphi}.
-The proof of {\bf P2} follows along the same lines and is given at the end.
+For convenience and with a slight abuse of notations, the output of the system \eqref{ltvkkl}, parameterized by $\theta$, is rewritten as $y_\theta(t)$.

 Some simple calculations show that, for the system \eqref{ltvkkl}, the mapping \eqref{T} takes the form